mspnp/samples/solutions/azure-hub-spoke-connected-group/README.md

   - azure-virtual-network
   - azure-bastion
   - azure-vpn-gateway
+  - azure-virtual-network-manager
+  - azure-connected-groups
-description: This sample deploys Azure virtual networks in a hub and spoke configuration.
+description: This sample deploys Azure virtual networks in a hub and spoke configuration, using Azure Virtual Network Manager to manage Virtual Network connectivity and implement sample Security Admin Rules.
 An Azure Firewall and Bastion host are also deployed.
 Optionally, a VPN gateway and sample workload (virtual machines) can be deployed.
 ---

-# Hub and spoke deployment
+# Hub and spoke deployment with Connected Groups

-This sample deploys Azure virtual networks in a hub and spoke configuration.
+This sample deploys Azure virtual networks in a hub and spoke configuration, using Azure Virtual Network Manager to manage Virtual Network connectivity and implement sample Security Admin Rules.
 An Azure Firewall and Bastion host are also deployed.
 Optionally, a VPN gateway and sample workload (virtual machines) can be deployed.

 Where applicable, each resource is configured to send diagnostics to an Azure Log Analytics instance.